Mona Caron, Swiss Muralist in San Francisco – English Version

 Franco: Mona, can you tell us a bit about yourself and your artistic activities?

 Mona: My name is Mona Caron.
 I am a visual artist, mostly a muralist and illustrator.
-My large paintings appear on buildings, mostly in the streets of San Francisco, while my small paintings tend to be tiny and appear as illustrations for books or magazines or posters or other uses.
+My large paintings appear on buildings, mostly in the streets of San Francisco, while my small paintings are tiny and serve as illustrations for books, magazines, posters, or other uses.
 I also do painting performances sometimes.

-I’m Swiss-Italian, from the Italian speaking part of Switzerland.
+I’m Swiss-Italian, from the Italian-speaking part of Switzerland.
 That’s where I went to school through the Liceo (high school).
 We focused on literature in French, English, and German.
-Then I went to the University of Zurich for three years studying English literature and then dropped out and came to San Francisco and enrolled in the Academy of Art University downtown, majoring in illustration.
+Then I went to the University of Zurich for three years to study English literature, dropped out, came to San Francisco, and enrolled at the Academy of Art University downtown, majoring in illustration.
 Now I mostly work as a muralist, but I was never schooled in this endeavor.
-I’m a autodidatta (self-taught) person.
+I’m anย autodidactย (self-taught).

 Franco: You came to San Francisco from Intragna, a small village in the Ticino region of Switzerland.
 What limitations might there be for an artist living in a small town, even if it’s a beautiful Swiss village?

 Franco: You invested an incredible amount of time in creating some of the most astonishing murals in town.
-But murals are one of the most fragile forms of art, being exposed to weather, vandalism, etc. How do you deal with this intrinsic fragility of your art?
+But murals are among the most fragile forms of art, exposed to the elements and vandalism.
+How do you deal with this intrinsic fragility of your art?

 There is an expectation to produce things quickly and move on.
 By contrast, my murals are almost like super slow-motion performance art, and it is meant to stand in opposition to this trend.

 In terms of vandalism, I’ve been pretty lucky so far.
 There is nothing that prevents it from happening.
-While the mural is in progress anybody could come and vandalize it and destroy the work, that’s just the nature of the beast of working in the street.
+While the mural is in progress, anyone could come by and vandalize it or destroy the work; that’s just the nature of working in the street.
 I am conscious of that, and I simply decided to take that risk.
-Once a mural is finished it gets coated with anti-graffiti varnish, as required by the City.
+Once a mural is finished, it gets coated with anti-graffiti varnish, as required by the City.
 But I actually tag my own murals!
-Since I live in the street for long periods of time I meet everybody that frequents the street, including some taggers.
-The Market Street railway mural is full of tags of the kids I met around there.
+Since I live on the street for long periods of time, I meet everybody who frequents the street, including some taggers.
+The Market Street railway mural is full of tags from the kids I met around there.
 Except I put them in myself: I had the kids write their tags to my sketchbook, and I put them in the mural in perspective, in a way that works with my cityscapes.
-And since in my cityscapes I always try to show the myriad ways in which people interact with public space, adding the tags is only obvious, as I also include my favorite guerrilla posters, stencils, all sorts of stuff you find in the street that I find interesting.
+And since in my cityscapes I always try to show the myriad ways in which people interact with public space, adding the tags is only obvious, as I also include my favorite guerrilla posters, stencils, and all sorts of stuff you find in the street that I find interesting.

 One of my leitmotifs is public space and how it is used.
 I’m always wishing for a more convivial way of co-inhabiting public space.
 By visually referencing all sorts of subcultures in my murals with cityscapes, I make different people aware of each other.

 One of my leitmotifs is public space and how it is used.
 I’m always wishing for a more convivial way of co-inhabiting public space.
-By visually referencing all sorts of subcultures in my murals with cityscapes, I make different people aware of each other.
-And my being on the street painting is something that in itself brings about a little bit more of this conviviality: people may be going home, or shopping, or coming from works, and the mural presents a reason for them to stop and look.
+By visually referencing various subcultures in my murals, I make different people aware of one another.
+And my being on the street painting is something that, in itself, brings a little more of this conviviality: people may be going home, shopping, or coming from work, and the mural offers a reason for them to stop and look.
 And maybe another neighbor stops and looks.
-And both start commenting to each other about what they are seeing.
-All of the sudden they ask for each other name, and where do they live, and a connection is made.
+And both start commenting on what they are seeing.
+All of a sudden, they ask each other for their names and where they live, and a connection is made.
 I see this happen all the time.
 And that’s really what my work is about.

-Franco: Ever changing perspective is one of the features that I appreciate the most in your artworks; it adds dynamism and forces me to look in continuously shifting angles.
+Franco: Ever-changing perspective is one of the features that I appreciate the most in your artworks; it adds dynamism and forces me to look at them continuously from shifting angles.
 Is this feature in some way related to your personality or your vision of the world?

 Mona: I’m not always so accurate.
 I do strive for some accuracy because I don’t think you can ever improve on nature.
 But because I’m a human, not a plant, when I observe a plant, I sort of empathize with its gesture, I imagine what it must feel like in my body to be that shape.
 I see the tension and relaxation of the way it grows, and I end up feeling it like a gesture, a dance.
 So then I paint the flower or plant as I feel it, and what comes out is rarely perfectly botanically accurate.

-Lastly, I don’t do galleries because I do really prefer being in the street, despite all the dirt and craziness.
-The environment of an artwork influences our perception of the artwork, inevitably.
+Lastly, I don’t do galleries because I really prefer being in the street, despite all the dirt and craziness.
+An artwork’s environment inevitably influences our perception of it.
 So if you put any object in a pristine white gallery, it is bound to look extremely precious and rarefied.
-The white walls, the wine and cheese, and well-dressed people, and most importantly the price tag next to the painting, all these things together make the way we perceive the artwork.
+The white walls, the wine and cheese, the well-dressed people, and, most importantly, the price tag next to the painting, all together shape how we perceive the artwork.
 The street does something completely different to a mural, and I enjoy that different effect.
 I kind of like the strange way a mural impacts the surrounding reality in the street as well… it almost turns real life into a storybook, and people become characters within it.

-I would like to thank Mona Caron for taking time for this interview.
-If you have a question for Mona or for BAIA please feel free to contact us or leave a comment below.
+I would like to thank Mona Caron for taking the time for this interview.
+If you have a question for Mona or for BAIA, please feel free to contact us or leave a comment below.
 I would recommend visiting Mona’s website to find out more about her and her art.
-If you are in San Francisco please take the time to visit her murals.
+If you are in San Francisco, please take the time to visit her murals.

 Versione Italiana